Ben Franklin (company)

-Ben Franklin is a chain of five and dime and arts and crafts stores found primarily in small towns throughout the United States, currently owned by Promotions Unlimited of Mount Pleasant, Wisconsin.
+Ben Franklin is a chain of five and dime and arts and crafts stores found primarily in small towns throughout the United States, last owned by Promotions Unlimited of Mount Pleasant, Wisconsin.
 They are organized using a franchise system, with individual stores owned by independent proprietors.
 It was perhaps the first retail franchise, starting in 1927.
 They are named after Benjamin Franklin, taking a cue in their merchandise offerings from Franklin's saying, "A penny saved is a penny earned."
+Although Promotions Unlimited filed for bankruptcy in 2017, a number of stores continue to operate under the Ben Franklin name.

 History

 Origins

 The chain originated in Boston in 1877 as Butler Brothers, a mail-order wholesaler selling general and variety-store items.
 At the turn of the 20th century, Butler Brothers had over 100,000 customers in the United States.
 As variety stores were penetrating their market, the company founded the Ben Franklin chain in 1927, which was sold in 1959.
 At Ben Franklin's peak, the chain had 2,500 stores nationwide.

-Sam Walton, who later became the founder of Walmart, started in retailing operating a Ben Franklin store.
-In 1973, Michael J. Dupey converted a Ben Franklin store to start the Michaels chain in Texas.

 Ben Franklin Stores purchased Texas retailer Duke & Ayres in the early 1970s.
 Duke & Ayres was a chain of 5 and 10 cent stores based in Dallas, Texas, with stores that were located throughout the state from approximately 1910 to 1990.

 In the 1970s, Ben Franklin operated some Ben Franklin Family Center locations, which were larger discount store variations offering merchandise not found at regular Ben Franklin stores, such as clothing.
 Other locations in this era were branded as B&C Family Center and included supermarkets.